 Old Faithful Geyser Calistoga

-If you have kids along on this trip be sure to stop by Old Faithful Geyser.
-Every thirty minutes or so this geyser shoots a stream of scalding steam up to 75 feet into the air.
-There are also a couple of other attractions on site including a small herd of fainting goats.
+If you have kids along on this trip, be sure to stop by Old Faithful Geyser.
+This geyser shoots a stream of scalding steam up to 75 feet into the air every thirty minutes or so.
+There are also a couple of other attractions on-site, including a small herd of fainting goats.
 1299 Tubbs Lane, Calistoga.